 Case number: CEI/14/0011

-Note: The High Court judgment in Redmond & anor -v- Commissioner for Environmental Information & anor IEHC 827 was appealed to the Court of Appeal in March 2018.
+Note: This decision was appealed to the High Court.
+The High Court delivered its judgment in Redmond & anor -v- Commissioner for Environmental Information & anor IEHC 827 on 14 December 2017 in favour of the Commissioner.

 Case CEI/14/0011 PDF

 European Communities (Access to Information on the Environment) (AIE) Regulations 2007 to 2014 (the Regulations)